-Course Name Serious games: theory and design Semester, Year 1st semester Number of Credits 2 Credits Course level 1000 Course Number 027023 Instructor(s) (Institution) ROBB NIGEL GODFREY IAN(大学院メディア・ コミュニケーション研究院) Course Objectives Serious games are games designed for purposes education, brain training, advertising or health.
-I the theory and design of serious games and provid The aim of this course is to in ntroduce students to key ideas in Course Goals By the end of this course, students will be able to: 1.
+Course Name Serious games: theory and design Semester, Year 1st semester Number of Credits 2 Credits Course level 1000 Course Number 027023 Instructor(s) (Institution) ROBB NIGEL GODFREY IAN(大学院メディア・コミュニケーション研究院) Course Objectives Serious games are games designed for purposes other than merely entertainment.
+For example, games for education, brain training, advertising or health.
+The aim of this course is to introduce students to key ideas in the theory and design of serious games and provide students with practical experience in serious game design.
+Course Goals By the end of this course, students will be able to: 1.
 Describe and explain how effective serious games work 2.
 Describe and explain how serious games are designed 3.
 Demonstrate practical skills in serious game design Course Schedule This course will use face-to-face and online classes.
 Face-to-face classes: weeks 1, 2, 4, 6, 8, 10, 12, 14, 15 Online classes: weeks 3, 5, 7, 9, 11, 13 Online classes will be on-demand.
 Video conferencing software (e.g., Zoom) is not required.
 On-demand classes will be explained by the instructor at the start of the semester.
 Homework Students will be expected to positively do preparation for and review of lesson material.
 Instructors will give a general explanation regarding preparations for the course at the beginning of the semester, and will also provide specific instructions as appropriate throughout the semester regarding preparation for individual classes.
 Students will also be expected to proactively establish their own goals and learning plans and to carry them out by themselves.
 If students do not prepare adequately, they may fail to master the content of the course and consequently there is a possibility that they may be unable to gain credit.
 Students are therefore strongly recommended to earnestly and systematically engage in preparation for classes.
-Grading System 50% participation 50% game design project (includes a presentation) More information about how the course is graded will be explained in the first class Textbooks / Reading List Websites Website of Laboratory Additional Information Students with English language proficiency at or a may register for this course.
-Syllabus information may change. bove advanced-intermediate level (TOEFL-ITP score < 500)
+Grading System 50% participation 50% game design project (includes a presentation) More information about how the course is graded will be explained in the first class Textbooks / Reading List Websites Website of Laboratory Additional Information Students with English language proficiency at or above advanced-intermediate level (TOEFL-ITP score < 500) may register for this course.
+Syllabus information may change.